 There is a famous philosophical problem called The Problem of Evil.
 Seeing evil all around us, it challenges our belief that God is omnipotent and omniscient.

 The different approaches to this are called theodicy.
-Some try to explain how everything that we call bad is somehow actually good, or that God is simply beyond understanding.
+Some try to explain how everything that we call bad is actually good or that God is simply beyond our understanding.
 There is some merit to these and similar arguments, but they are impractical.

-Anyone who claims to have “the” answer to almost any philosophical question is undoubtedly obnoxious, and is probably wrong.
+Anyone who claims to have the one true answer to almost any philosophical question is almost invariably wrong.
 The nature of such things is that they either don’t lend themselves to a single resolution and sometimes to any resolution at all.
-The best we can say is that different approaches work for different people.
+The best we can muster is that different approaches work for different people.

 We might learn one such approach from the story of Avraham.

-R’ Jonathan Sacks suggests that the response to the question is how we live in reaction to the existence of the problem.
-We ought to respond in kind when we see something is wrong and try to make it better.
-While this does not directly address the question, remember the question has no answer; at best, it can only spur a practical response in us.
+R’ Jonathan Sacks suggests that the answer to the question is how it challenges us to live in response to the existence of the problem – when we see something is wrong, do we try to make it better?
+While this does not directly address the question, remember the question has no answer; it can only prompt us to respond.

-After passing the great test of the Akeida, the Binding of Isaac, there is a long denouement, where Avraham goes home and receives word that his brother had many children from his many wives and had formed quite a clan.
-Despite all God’s promises, Avraham has had to fight for everything he has; yet his brother seems to get everything from life easily.
+After passing the great test of the Akeida, the Binding of Isaac, there is a long denouement, where Avraham goes home and receives word that his brother had many children from his many wives and had built a formidable clan.
+Despite all God’s promises, Avraham has had to fight tooth and nail for every single thing; yet his brother seems to get it all oh-so-easily.

-But Avraham does not complain that God has been unfair.
-Because sometimes we just need to get on with it.
+But Avraham never complains that God has been unfair.
+He just gets on with it.

 We read the story of the Akeida and the news that follows on Rosh HaShana.
-The story recalls the merit of our heroes, but also the struggles they faced in their day to day lives.
+The story recalls the merit of our heroes and the struggles they faced in their day to day lives.
 They did not live with the expectation that life would be fair and appear fair, and we must dispel that notion as well.

-Sometimes it just isn’t fair, and no answer or explanation will do.
+Because sometimes it really isn’t fair, and no answer or explanation will do.
 It just isn’t fair!
-We’d best make our peace with it, and all we can do is respond in the way we choose to live; we just have to get on with it and do the right thing.
+We’d best make our peace with it, and all we can do is respond in the way we choose to live.
+Like Avraham, we just have to get on with it and try to live as best we can.